amolinarius/BlockVerse-wiki/README.md

 # BlockVerse-wiki

-There is just nothing here, because the patchnotes and the wiki are in the pages.
+There is just nothing here, because approximatively everything is in the pages and in the wiki.
 Try it now !